kaltura/platform-install-packages/README.md

 * Please refer to the [Frequenetly Asked Questions document](https://github.com/kaltura/platform-install-packages/blob/master/doc/kaltura-packages-faq.md) before opening new issues or forum threads.

 ## How you can help
 Thank you for running Kaltura and pushing the limits of online video!
-By joinin the Kaltura community and contributing you will help grow the platform, and keeping it open, stable and accessible to all.
+By joining the Kaltura community and contributing you will help grow the platform, and keeping it open, stable and accessible to all.
 You can contribute meaningfully to the project from day one:

 + By contributing sanity tests that verify overall platform stability ([http://bit.ly/kaltura-ci](see the Kaltura CI Project)).
 + By solving [simple tasks and challenges that advance the platform roadmap](http://bit.ly/kaltura-tasks).